-‘Incident Energy’ is a 3-channel, b&w infrared video (Lucas & Pander) that transports the viewer into an ‘otherworld’ space, by framing the human body within the intersection of art and science.
-Subtle questions are posed about how the advancement of surveillance culture continues to change human interaction in practical, creative and philosophical ways.
-The eerie beauty of heat signatures occurring around/within us, while questioning invasive surveillance culture, and our covert acceptance of the electronic villain into our lives.
+-INCIDENT ENERGY, a 4-channel, b&w infrared video (Lucas & Pander) is a creation narrative using modern dancers to convey human emotion, transporting the viewer into an ‘otherworld’ space by framing the human body within the intersection of art and science.
+Subtle questions are posed about how the advancement of invasive surveillance culture continues to change human interaction in practical, creative and philosophical ways.
+The eerie beauty of heat signatures occurring around/within us is arresting, while confronting our (c)overt acceptance of the electronic villain into our lives.

 Lucas also makes digital photography collages and ceramic tiles using infrared video stills to explore philosophical issues about life, death and transformation in BARDO ∞ PROJECT.
 ‘As Above, So Below’ was made in response to the lack of gun control and recent rash of citizen mass shootings in the U.S. and her 'Haute Flash Formation’ series of white vitreous porcelain tiles with b&w photo decals were made during an Arts/Industry Pottery factory residency at Kohler Co. factory.

 Marne’s essay “Incident Energy Project- An artist's Exploration of Thermal Imaging" from the proceedings of ‘Taboo - Transgression and Transcendence in Art and Science’ 2017, Ionian University.
 ISBN: 978-960-7260-60-4 can be read here.